 A journal is a fantastic way to work through your thoughts and feelings, gaining more clarity, and taking time for yourself every day.
 But a journal can be much more than that.

-An intention journal is a powerful tool to build positivity and change your life, and it couldn’t be easier to make and use.
-Today we are exploring how to make an intention journal that works to move you toward the life you imagine.
+An intention journal is a powerful tool to build positivity and change your life, and it couldn’t be easier to make and use one.

 How To Make An Intention Journal